Sensational Vermont Swimming Holes

-One of the lesser know swimming Holes in Vermont is Fosters.
+One of the lesser-known swimming Holes in Vermont is Fosters.
 It can be found tucked right off of Notchbrook Road in Stowe.
 From the street, there are approximately fifteen stone steps that make up a short walk down to the river.
 There are several large flat rocks at the top under the trees where people leave their stuff.
 The deepest part of the river will be right in front of you.
-People jump from there, or from the far side, which requires a short hike through the woods.
+People jump from there or from the far side, which requires a short hike through the woods.

 If you just want to wade in, and put your chairs down, head upstream to your right.
-Here the water is anywhere from approximately 6 inches to 4 feet deep depending on the water flow.
-It is usually not too crowded and there are several places to camp out in the water.
+Here the water is anywhere from approximately 6 inches to 4 feet deep, depending on the water flow.
+It is usually not too crowded, and there are several places to camp out in the water.
 You can even wedge yourself between the rocks for a natural jacuzzi.

 Parking: There is no parking lot.
 Simply pull over and park on the left side of Notchbrook Road facing downhill.